-1.4.6 Information and Training

-1.4.6.1 The Line Manager in each location will ensure that there is an up to date copy of the Irish Medicines Formula (IMF) in the location for staff to reference when necessary.
-KARE will provide an updated copy of the Irish Medicines Formula each year.

-- 1.4.6.2 The Line Manager will ensure that all staff supporting individuals have up to date training in the Safe Administration and Management of Medication.
-Medication administration training not covered in SAMM training such as administration of suppositories/enemas will be delivered locally by the area nurse if relevant and documented on a training record which is submitted to training department.
-Newly recruited non-nursing staff supporting service users will receive an introduction to the Safe Administration of Medication before they commence their role in supporting service users.
-This introduction will include: - information on KARE's Safe Administration of Medication Policy - a practical on administration of medication from a KARDEX - recording of medication on the Drug Administration Sheet.

-Newly recruited staff will complete KARE's full Responsible and Safe Administration of Medication training within 6 months of commencement of employment.
+- 1.4.6 Information and Training - 1.4.6.1 The Line Manager in each location will ensure that there is an up-to-date copy of the Irish Medicines Formula (IMF) in the location for staff to reference when necessary.
+Kare will provide an updated copy of the Irish Medicines Formula each year. - 1.4.6.2 The Line Manager will ensure that all staff supporting individuals have up to date training in the Safe Administration and Management of Medication.
+Medication administration training not covered in SAMM training such as administration of suppositories/enemas, administration of sub cutaneous injections will be delivered locally by the area nurse, assessments completed where relevant and documented on a training record which is submitted to training department. - 1.4.6.3 Newly recruited non-nursing staff supporting service users will receive an introduction to the Safe Administration of Medication before they commence their role in supporting service users.
+This introduction will include: - information on Kare's Safe Administration of Medication Policy - a practical on administration of medication from a KARDEX - recording of medication on the Drug Administration Sheet. - Newly recruited staff will complete Kare's full Responsible and Safe Administration of Medication training within 6 months of commencement of employment.

-- 1.4.6.3 KARE's full training course in "Responsible and safe medication management" will: - be a full 2-day course with a written exam on the third morning. - follow the Responsible and Safe Medication Management curriculum and include practical scenarios, KARE's policy and specific medication practices. - have an unseen exam on the third morning after the course requiring an 85% score to pass. - require staff who have successfully completed the course and passed the exam, to complete at least 2/3 simulated clinical assessments.
+Kare's full training course in "Responsible and safe medication management" will:

+- be a full 2-day course with a written exam on the third morning. - follow the Responsible and Safe Medication Management curriculum and include practical scenarios, Kare's policy and specific medication practices. - have an unseen exam on the third morning after the course requiring an 85% score to pass. - require staff who have successfully completed the course and passed the exam, to complete at least 2/3 simulated clinical assessments.
 Clinical assessments may also take place on site. - require staff to complete a refresher course every 2 years which includes a theory revision day and 1 clinical assessment.
-Staff must complete the refresher within one month of the expiry date of their certificate, otherwise they will need to complete the full 3-day course.
+Staff must complete the refresher within a maximum of three months of the expiry date of their certificate, otherwise they will need to complete the full 3-day course.